clojurebridge-boston/track2-ciphers/docs/track2-vigenere.md

 ### Part 2: frequency analysis on the subsequences

-Here is an example for you to try:
+Here is an example for you to try to break.
+The key is between two and 8 characters long.
+Be patient, this may take time.
+Try to automate you process as much as possible.
+We also recommend that you work in pairs.
 ```
 rzsrppgeamjllagcpwxismxxcalecwygluetcaguepwwlznpclepcsgcpkgbac
 ltcifstvntybwsepwutzkinweettwgqwjpnweefbwgazgvciebtvyalvyjlowh